miruji/GASS/README.md

 Therefore, assistance to the project is welcome; when modifying, take into account the GPL3 license under which both GAS itself and this gass project are distributed.

 ## Syntax template
-global function
+Global function
+> In case of implicit type specification for func or proc compiler will check the expected return and operations that  are addressed to the code block name
 ```
-\\ in case of implicit type specification for func || proc
-\\ compiler will check the expected return and operations that are addressed to the code block name

 proc test:
 end
 \\ or